+Filing a PCS Claim.
 Those horror stories have come true.
 The movers broke or lost some of your stuff.
-It’s time for filing a claim.

 Claims are processed through the Personal Property Shipping Office or Transportation Service Provider (TSP) responsible for the area in which the HHG were delivered.